 On top of that, communication can take longer because you have to go back and forth between the supplier and the customer.
 Slow responses can cause communication to stall, which results in problems taking longer to solve.

 Dropshipping gives you freedom to switch between different markets and products.
-However, there is one small drawback: if your supplier doesn’t have the items you want in stock, you will not be able to sell them.
+However, there is one small drawback: if your supplier doesn’t have the type of products you want in stock, you will not be able to sell them.

 Let’s say you use dropshipping to sell shirts and other print-on-demand items.
 You decide to add customizable mugs to your collection in response to requests from customers.
 You then discover that your dropshipping supplier doesn’t offer them.